alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 *First, let's **analyze** this  data:*

-      #count the no. of tracks released per year
+      #count the no. of tracks released per month
       tracks_per_month = sptfy23['released_month'].value_counts()

       #sort the values in descending order